At a table or on the lawn, the Deaconess Café makes its debut.

 * Sit Down *or*Picnic Style *

-Enjoy a $25 porch-seated dining experience or a $15 picnic box lunch at the Deaconess.
+Enjoy a $30 porch-seated dining experience or a grab ‘n’ go $15 picnic box lunch at the Deaconess, all prepared by the Plated Catering Company.
 Seated guests can choose from three entreés curated to capture a bygone era with a subtle modern twist.
 Each meal comes with Mashed Potatoes, Buttered Green Beans with Ham Chunks, and a Biscuit with Butter, Apple Butter, and Strawberry Jam.

 Included with your meal is tempting Bread Pudding with a Caramel Whisky Sauce, and a choice of Sweet or Unsweetened Tea, Lemonade, or Water.

-You can up your game with a choice of beer or wine.
+You can indulge yourself with a choice of beer or wine.

 Scroll down for picnic box lunches.